Back to insights

 As more projects enter the market, it will be interesting to compare the different approaches taken by each developer, and how this influences the cost structure.
 Differences in the project location, scale, biomass type, equipment, and co-benefits will ultimately result in widely varying price levels.
 CEEZER’s experience in this emerging market already confirms this variety: carbon credits from BCR projects can cost everything from $60 – 500 per tCO2e.

-CEEZER is paving new paths in the voluntary carbon market to facilitate direct trade between project developers and ambitious organizations that want to take climate action.
+CEEZER is paving new paths in the VCM to facilitate direct trade between project developers and ambitious organizations that want to take climate action.
 Our focus is on improving visibility and market access for CDR players, including biochar project developers such as Dutch Carboneers, Terra Preta, and Novocarbo.

 This is also exemplified by the partnership with GECA Environnement, a Canadian organization that supports BCR projects of various sizes by providing technical expertise, project management skills, and access to its network.
 “Our collaboration with CEEZER has been essential in helping us expand our impact in the biochar market.
 Through our partnership, we have been able to access new markets and connect with a wider range of stakeholders, including carbon credit buyers.”, Timothée Dulac states.
 “This is especially true for the European buyer market where we have gained increased exposure through CEEZER's marketplace.”

-If you are interested in partnering with CEEZER as a project developer or learning more about BCR and purchasing carbon credits from these projects as a buyer, please get in touch with us.
+If you are interested in partnering with CEEZER as a project developer or learning more about BCR and purchasing carbon credits from these projects as a buyer, please get in touch or book a demo today.